 These path separators are found in any multiple-path ball machines in existence.
 These act as a shuffleboard for a path a ball will randomly roll on.
 Multiple ways are possible for building path separators.
 They can also be diagonal or horizontal (last pic).

 Step 6: Ball Alternators

 These are like very simple red ball drops except they receive and deposit balls, usually onto other Balll Alternators.
-The one with the red rods was the alternator used in my ball machine Configuration at 1:07
+They look cool in rapid succession.

 Step 7: Red-Ball Dropper